-Planets in Sanskrit are called 'Grahas', which means that which seizes the consciousness.
+Planets in Sanskrit are called 'Grahas', which means 'Siezer' implying that they are something that seize consciousness.

 For the purpose of astrology, the ancients gave the same status, that of a 'Graha' to the Sun, the Moon, and anything in the cosmic space within the Solar System.
 Even Rahu and Ketu (the two points at which the orbit of the Moon crosses the ecliptic, the north and south node of the Moon known as Rahu and Ketu in Jyotisha).
 The human psyche and its relationship with the collective consciousness was seen to be projected outwardly within the inanimate world of objects.
 Simple put, the outer-world and the inner-world were seen as a reflection of each other.
 Jyotisha or Astrology makes this grand metaphysical claim practicable, self-evident, observable.
 A sophisticated system giving practical explanations of the otherwise abstract metaphysical phenomenon.